nattaponkum/flutter-devcontainer-template/README.md

 > [!IMPORTANT]
 > The container currently builds for the amd64 architecture regardless of the host system due to compatibility issues with Apple Silicon chips.
 > I will eventually investigate native architecture builds later, but for now this will do.

+## Prerequisites

+- Docker
+- VSCode, most VSCode forks, or alternatively, DevPod (see tip below)
+- Ability to read

 ## Getting Started